vivek-2567/Git-And-GitHub/README.md

 ### Advantages of VCS

-a) Enhances the project development speed by providing efficient collaboration,
+a) Enhances the project development speed by providing efficient collaboration.

-b) Leverages the productivity, expedite product delivery, and skills of the employees through better communication and assistance,
+b) Leverages the productivity, expedite product delivery, and skills of the employees through better communication and assistance.

-c) Reduce possibilities of errors and conflicts meanwhile project development through traceability to every small change,
+c) Reduce possibilities of errors and conflicts meanwhile project development through traceability to every small change.

-d) Employees or contributor of the project can contribute from anywhere irrespective of the different geographical locations through this VCS,
+d) Employees or contributor of the project can contribute from anywhere irrespective of the different geographical locations through this VCS.

 e) For each different contributor of the project a different working copy is maintained and not merged to the main file unless the working copy is validated.
-A most popular example is Git, Helix core, Microsoft TFS,
+A most popular example is Git, Helix core, Microsoft TFS.

-f) Helps in recovery in case of any disaster or contingent situation,
+f) Helps in recovery in case of any disaster or contingent situation.

 g) Informs us about Who, What, When, Why changes have been made.